shubhadityaburela/shubhadityaburela.github.io/_projects/1_project.md

 co-moving low-dimensional fields following which we can either use conventional model order reduction methods or purely non-intrusive machine learning-based methods to predict the solution.

-By applying the sPOD to the wildfire model and predicting the solution with neural networks we get a significantly better reduced-order result with computational savings
+By applying the sPOD to the wildfire model and predicting the solution with neural networks we get a significantly better reduced-order result with computational savings.

+A detailed study of the results is given in our paper \cite{BuKrRe23}.

 [//]: # (<div class="row">)